BrendanGasparin/100-days-of-code/log.md

 **Thoughts:** An X user commented that the game felt slow.
 I should fix this sooner rather than later, probably with a variable I can change.

 I can't seem to figure out how to despawn the bullets and the asteroid at the same time.
-Maybe wait 0.1 seconds after the impact so both objects have time to detect the collion and despawn?
+Maybe wait 0.1 seconds after the impact so both objects have time to detect the collision and despawn?

 **Link(s) to work:**
 1. [Invaders of Uranus](https://scratch.mit.edu/projects/1181243763/)